saltstack/salt/doc/topics/windows/windows-package-manager.rst

     # From the minion in masterless mode
     salt-call --local pkg.install "firefox_x64"

-The above command installs the latest version of Firefox.
+The command installs the latest version of Firefox.

 .. code-block:: bash